You’re either here for the sheer entertainment of reading about the battle of ecommerce platforms and the long-standing

 SEO and Marketing

-From the SEO and marketing perspective, both Magento and Shopify offer various functionalities and integration with marketing tools to maximize the ROI of your efforts.
+From the SEO and marketing perspective while comparing Magento vs shopify, both offer various functionalities and integration with marketing tools to maximize the ROI of your efforts.
 Both platforms allow basic functionalities to optimize the store level content to ensure higher SERP positions that directly translates into revenue for the store.